pepcape/grcis/newmodules/README.md

 This is directory for new student modules (in the current semester).

-Special branch is created for every semester and lecturer[s] will put modules for public use/review.
+Special branch is created for every semester and lecturer[s] will put modules here for public use/review.
 After a semester ends, the branch will be purged (but valuable results will be archived somewhere).

-##Winter semester
+## Winter semester

 Modules for the `117raster` raster-image framework.

-##Summer semester
+## Summer semester

 Extensions which can be used in `048rtmontecarlo-script` and `062animation-script` projects (Ray-tracing).